5hadowblad3/5hadowblad3.github.io/_pages/about.md

 Welcome to Heqing Huang's homepage!

-Currently, I am a third-year Ph.D. student in the Hone Kong University of Science and Technology.
+Currently, I am a third-year Ph.D. student at the Hone Kong University of Science and Technology.
-My research direction is application security and I am very keen to improving all kinds of vulnerability detection methods such as fuzzing, symbolic execution by using various program analysis techniques.
+My research direction is application security, and I am very keen to improve all kinds of vulnerability detection methods such as fuzzing, symbolic execution by using various program analysis techniques.

 * NEWS!